Government majors are required to take ten courses in their major: four introductory courses and six electives. The

 Students may take no more than four of the six electives in any one subfield and must include at least on in political theory.

-The Department encourages majors to take Math-040, which will count toward both the General Education requirement as well as the major.
-Math-040, or AP credits for these courses may count for one elective.
+The Department encourages majors to take GOVT 201 Analysis of Political Data-I (formerly GOVT 229 Scope and Methods of Political Science) or MATH 040 Probability and Statistics, which will count toward both the General Education requirement as well as the major.
+GOVT 201, MATH 040, or AP credits for these courses may count for one elective.

 During the junior or senior year, students are required to take one Department Seminar.
 These seminars, which count as one of the six electives, will be indicated in the course title as “Dept Sem:” on the Registrar’s course listings.